-Once you’ve seen the top sights in Rome such as the Colosseum, the Pantheon, Trevi Fountain and the Vatican, your eyes start to glaze over, you start feeling lazy.
+Once you’ve seen the top sights in Rome such as the Colosseum, Trevi Fountain and the Vatican, your eyes start to glaze over.
 Tourist fatigue seeps through your body and you feel completely churched out.
+What else is there to do in Rome, you wonder.
 Before you resort to drinking vino and eating gelato (though that’s fun too) for the rest of your trip, check out these 12 fun and unusual things to do in Rome – hidden gems and fun city secrets that will get you excited about sightseeing again.

 1. Breakfast at the Vatican

 3. Free organ concert at the Chiesa di Sant’Antonio dei Portoghesi

 4. Rent a canopy bicycle in Villa Borghese Gardens